vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 Use the built-in C# Wizard (as of version 5.0)
 - `Quad` -> `New` -> `C# File`
 - Choose one of the templates
-- By default this will create and reference a .csproj file with the name of your current main document.
-If such a .csproj already exists, it will add the C# file to it, assuming the default workflow will be one .csproj file with possibly many .cs files for your project
+  - By default  a .csproj file with the name of your current main document will be created.
+If such a .csproj already exists, it will add the C# file to it.
+This is assuming the typical scenario will be one .csproj file with possibly many .cs files for your project
-- To override this default behavior, you can open the `Customize` dropdown:
+  - Optional: To override this default behavior, you can open the `Customize` dropdown:
       - Manually specify a name for the .cs file
     - Choose to which among possibly multiple .csproj files you want the file added to
     - Uncheck `Use Existing` to create a new .csproj file
 - In the `Open on Create` pulldown you can choose:
   - Open the .csproj: Ideally you have an IDE like Visual Studio 2022 installed and open the .csproj file
   - Open the .cs file: If you don't have a full IDE installed, you can also simply edit the .cs files with any text editor
   - Open Folder: In case you don't want to edit the file at this point, you can also just see where it is located by having the explorer opened, pointing to it
+- Press `Create`
+  - This will create the file(s) on disk and reference the .csproj file to you current main document

 ![](../../images/reference/extending/StaticUtils.png)
 <center>The Static Utils template opened in Visual Studio 2022</center>